wamae-ndiritu/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 [5. strstr](./5-strstr.c) - Creating a function that locates a substring.
 The function finds the first occurrence of the substring `needle` in the string `haystack`, the terminating null bytes (`\0`) are not compared.
 The function returns a pointer to the begining of the located substring, or `NULL` if the substring is not found.
 The task makes use of the `strstr()` function in the C Library.

+[6.
+Chess is mental torture](./7-print_chessboard.c) - Creating a function to print the chessboard.
+This is a mimic of how a chessboard looks like.
+The idea is to be able to work with `2D Arrays`, since the values of the board are store in a 2D array.
+We can therefore loop through the array and print each value which is a character, using the _putchar() custom function.